AmFontys/TheBabelBridge-TowerOfTongues/Documents/Planning/main.md

   - OpenTelemetry
 - What's a good way to visualize the puzzle with hints/text and the multiplayer expect
 - Use SignalR or something else?
-- Why did I pick Postgres over some other DB

 ## Features (in-short)